 SPRING SPECIAL: Limited number of copies of this title remaining; only one box available at 15% off until stock sold out.
-International Edition will be available sometime before mid-2014.
+International Edition will be available sometime in Spring, 2018.
+Last carton remaining of original edition.

 Historian and medical doctor Ian Arthur Cameron has produced a gripping history of Quarantine in Canada, the forgotten story of the men and women who worked to save lives and protect the citizens of this land.
 A story of the early years of immigration to Canada, and of marine transportation with wooden ships sailing reluctantly into the age of steam.